 I’ve never walked inside.
 In fact, I’ve never wanted to walk inside.
 I thought it was a tourist trap.
 It’s 7 Euros to get in (not that it’s a lot, I just didn’t feel like wasting money on a tourist trap).
-However, each angle of the outside, the courtyard, the adjacent buildings, are all impressive.
+However, each angle of the outside, the courtyard, and the adjacent buildings are all impressive.

 Today, my friend decided he wanted to go inside since he had a free ticket anyway.
 I told him I would wait for him outside.
 I waited a few minutes and he came out and said he needed to place his bag in a locker.
 I gave it a second thought and decided I would see it.
 Why not?
 But wait, why did my friend have a free ticket?
 And how?